abaez/ansible-role-user/README.md

 users.super:
   name: # some user name to be the super user.
   home: # the home for this super user.
+  pub: # the ssh  pubkey you want to use for access to user.

 users.main:
   name: # some user name for the regular user.
   home: # some home for this regular user.
+  pub: # the ssh  pubkey you want to use for access to user.
 ```

-Both the home and user name need to be changed to accomadate the use of the role.
+All the home, pub, and user name need to be changed to accomadate the use of the role.

 Requirements
 ------------